Bettinaatdev/yesterdays/store_guide/simple.md

 >Further online self-learning is available via Rapid Induct

 ### Table of Contents
-1.Volunteer Roles	3
+1. Volunteer Roles	3
-2.How to Choose a Role	4
+2. How to Choose a Role	4
-3.Customer Service	7
+3. Customer Service	7
-4.Pricing & Putting Out	8
+4. Pricing & Putting Out	8
-5.Stock Rotation	9
+5. Stock Rotation	9
-6.Merchandising	10
+6. Merchandising	10
-7.Sorting Stock	11
+7. Sorting Stock	11
-8.Opening the Store	12
+8. Opening the Store	12
-9.Closing the Store	13
+9. Closing the Store	13